-Catastrophic Stories told by cats about cats of various cat breeds, whether you refer to them as show cats, alley cats, strays, toms, queens, kitties, felines, or furry friends, experiencing cat adventures from a purr-fectly poetic Bay Window of their owners who are died hard cat lovers, provide a welcoming home, where frisky kitties snack on cat nip, cat nap and meow 'til the cats come home.
+Catastrophic Stories told by cats about cats of various breeds. whether you refer to your fur-ever friends as show cats, alley cats, strays, toms, queens, kitties, felines, or fur-babes, their tales will warm your heart as you vicariously experience cat adventures from their purr-fectly poetic existence at a Bay Window of their owners who are die-hard cat lovers, providiing a welcoming home, where frisky kitties snack on cat nip, cat nap and meow 'til the cats come home.

 the public on the importance of spaying and neutering is one solution in the